diyscif/diyscif/scif-thesis.md

 corrosion, because this has no added benefit and can worsen electrical conductivity.
 A paint job is applied atop the wall plates for optical reasons.

-The Krieger RFI-60-STC-50 door provides at least 60 dB shielding performance electric field and plane wave energy from 1 kHz through 18 GHz.
+The Krieger RFI-60-STC-50 door provides at least 60 dB shielding performance for electric field and plane wave energy between 1 kHz and 18 GHz.
 It is connected to the wall with an RF Wiremesh seal which also provides at least 60 dB shielding effectiveness.
-No other moving parts are planned into the SCIF design.
+No other moving parts are included in the SCIF design.

 ![Inside SCIF Area with AC Unit, Ventillation Duct, Motion Sensor, and Server Rack](images/rendering_inside.png){height=40%}

-Electric power lines supply the SCIF space through a Holland Shielding Systems compact high performance power line filters for shielded rooms 8020-2-16.
+Electric power lines supply the SCIF space through a Holland Shielding Systems compact high performance power line filter model 8020-2-16.
 It is mounted to the shielding material as specified in [section 6.4.4](#penetrations).
-Control lines for the AC unit and access control system penetrate the electromagentic shield through a Holland Shielding Systems signal line filter 8090-2-16-100 kHz also mounted to the attenuating shell.
+Control lines for the AC unit, access control system, and intrusion detection system are fed through rigid conduit and penetrate the electromagentic shield through a Holland Shielding Systems signal line filter model 8090-2-16-100, also mounted to the attenuating shell.
 Data lines are converted to optical fibre before passing out of the SCIF space through special hollow conductors.
-Optionally, data connections are encrypted to a secure exit node over a VPN uplink.
-Footage from the surveillance camera is transmitted over an external data uplink and made accessible inside the SCIF over the shielded data uplink.
+Optionally, data connections are encrypted to a secure exit node over an encrypted VPN uplink.
+Footage from the surveillance camera is transmitted over an external data uplink to the ZoneMinder system, which is made accessible inside the SCIF over the shielded data uplink.

 Refrigerant lines for the AC unit are fed through purpose-built pipe